The Capella Program: Toward A Space-only High-frequency Radio VLBI Network Formed by Small Satellites in Low Earth Orbits: Sensitivity

 The ability of \textsc{Capella} to address various science cases is determined not only by its angular resolution but also by its sensitivity.
 The radiometric formula provides the $1\sigma$ sensitivity for a network of $N$ antennas operating for an on-source observing time $\Delta t$ with an instantaneous bandwidth $\Delta\nu$, antenna efficiency $\rho_{\rm A}$, and system temperature $T_{\rm sys}$,

-here, $C$ denotes the degree of coherence determined by Equation~\ref{eq:coherence}; in the following, we will assume $\tau=1$~s and $C=0.88$ (see Section~\ref{sec:maser}).
+here, $C$ denotes the degree of coherence determined by Equation~\ref{eq:coherence}; in the following, we will assume $\tau=1$~s and $C=0.83$ for \textsc{Capella}, and $\tau=5$~s and $C=0.91$ for \textsc{Mimosa} (see Section~\ref{sec:oscillator}).
 The additional factor 0.88 results from signal quantization losses for 2-bit (4-level) sampling (cf. Section~\ref{sec:recorder}).

 Various sensitivity estimates result from different assumptions.
-The \emph{total point source sensitivity} assumes that all baselines are observing the same point source all the time; in this case, $N = 4$.
-For $\Delta t = 250$,000~s and the parameter values given in Section~\ref{sec:interferometer}, one finds $\sigma \approx 2.7$~mJy.
-Since each \textsc{Capella} satellite will be shadowed by Earth for about half of each orbit, the total observing time will be about twice the required on-source time (i.e., almost six days for this specific case).
+The \emph{total point source sensitivity} assumes that all baselines are observing the same point source all the time; in this case, $N = 4$ for \textsc{Capella} and $N=2$ for \textsc{Mimosa}.
+For $\Delta t = 250$,000~s and the parameter values given in Section~\ref{sec:interferometer}, one finds $\sigma \approx 1.4$~mJy for \textsc{Capella} and $\sigma \approx 5.1$~mJy for \textsc{Mimosa}.
+Since a given satellite will usually be shadowed by Earth for parts of each orbit, the total observing time to be allocated will be longer than the actual on-source time.
 The total point source sensitivity describes the noise level of the final map of the target and is the fundamental sensitivity limit.